hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

 In order to do this, you will need the same parameters you needed above in the example give for listing your account's Object Storage containers.

-The swift utility will allow you to download files from a container to your current directory with a command in the following format (again, with placeholders in all caps):
+The Swift utility will allow you to download files from a container to your current directory with a command in the following format (again, with placeholders in all caps):

     swift -A IDENTITY_SERVICE_ENDPOINT_URL -V 2.0 --os-username=YOUR_EMAIL@EXAMPLE.COM --key=YOUR_PASSWORD --os-storage-url=YOUR_OBJECT_STORAGE_ENDPOINT_URL --os-tenant-id=YOUR_TENANT_ID download CONTAINER_NAME